If you have a business or are starting a business, then you’ll need to create a website.

 An error establishing a database connection occurs when there is a breakdown in communication between the PHP and MySQL.

-These can occur if the database is corrupted, the server is down, your WordPress files are corrupted, or you are getting too much traffic (which can be a good problem to have but you need to have something for those users to see!).
+These can occur if the database is corrupted, the server is down, your WordPress files are corrupted, or you are getting too much traffic (which can be a good problem to have but you need to have something for those visitors to see!).

 So how do you fix this website error?